xoryves/endlessh/README.md

 A SIGUSR1 signal will print connections stats to the log.

+`TZ` environment variable is respected for logging.
+Timezone can be set to UTC even if system timezone is something else.

+    TZ=UTC endlessh

 ## Sample Configuration File

 The configuration file has similar syntax to OpenSSH.